M1XT3NZ/AchievementManager/README.md

 5. Click **Reset Achievements** to clear all achievement progress.

 ## License
 PNC-NR-YT v1.1 — personal use only, no redistribution.
-YouTube videos (including monetized) using footage/output are allowed.
+Modifying Allowed, YouTube videos (including monetized) using footage/output are allowed.
 See LICENSE.
 This will Not stay this way forever